Asheline/Asheline/README.md

-#Hello everyone!
+Hello everyone!
 Welcome to my GitHub-profile! :)

-- 👋 Hi, I’m @Asheline
+- 👋 Hi, I’m @Asheline, also known as Sofie.
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding, designing, and learning new coding languages.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning threejs, JavaScript.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Asheline/Asheline is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.